Water scarcity in India: River pollution

-Due to the lack of a long-term water management plan, many of the country’s rivers either run dry or have been polluted.
-Although one of the most important river in India, Ganga is also the one that is most severely polluted.
+Due to the lack of a long-term water management plan, many of the country's rivers either run dry or have been polluted.
+Although one of the most important river in India, the Ganges is also the one that is most severely polluted.
 The pollution mostly results from untreated sewage from densely populated cities, industrial waste as well as due to religious ceremonies in and around the river.
-Ganga is a holy river in Hindu mythology and during religious festivals, over 70 million people bathe in the Ganges, believed to wash off their sins.
+The Ganges is a holy river in Hindu mythology and during religious festivals, over 70 million people bathe in the Ganges, believed to wash off their sins.
 The bones and ashes remaining after Hindu cremation are also thrown into Ganges along with other religious waste.
 Sometimes, half-cremated bodies are also thrown into the Ganges in order to let them decompose in water.

 Although the Ganga Action Plan was launched in 1984 in a bid to clean the Ganges River within 25 years, the river is still highly polluted, with a high proportion of heavy metals and lethal chemicals that can even cause cancer.
 The unsatisfying result of the Ganga Action Plan has been attributed to a "lack of technical knowledge" and "misplaced priorities".
 Other cited reasons also include lack of maintenance of the facilities as well as an inadequate fees for the services.